The Le'Chris Community Support team provides support and

 sobriety and recovery goals.

-schools, streets, etc. and can be provided for four (4)
+home, shelters, schools, streets, etc. and can be provided

 The role of the Community Support Team is to: